iswilljr/spotify-clone/README.md

 ## Introduction

 A frontend clone project of the Spotify web player.
-Comsumes data from the Spotify API and tries to mimic the UI and frontend behaviours of the official Spotify web player as much as possible.
+Consumes data from the Spotify API and tries to mimic the UI and frontend behaviors of the official Spotify web player as much as possible.

 ## Installation